 My father once told me that the average non-art-appreciator could not differentiate between a Picasso and a Pissarro, and if asked, would most likely define the latter as a French term for a public toilet.
-So, for those of you who do not know of Pissarro’s work – please read on. (left: Peasants houses Eragny).
+So, for those of you who do not know of Pissarro’s work – please read on.
+(Above: Peasants houses Eragny).

 Born on 10th July 1830, on the island of St Thomas (now part of USA Virgin Islands; but then part of the Danish West Indies), Camille Pissarro became a famous and much admired Danish-French Impressionist and Post-Impressionist artist.

 His French merchant father of Portuguese-Jewish descent went to St. Thomas to deal with the business affairs of his deceased uncle and ended up marrying his widow – a native Creole.

 A fellow St. Thomas inhabitant was Danish artist Fritz Melbye, who inspired a young Pissarro to embark on a full-time career as an artist.
 The two budding artists then moved to Venezuela, where they spent the next two years in Caracas and La Guaira.
 During this time Pissarro drew everything he could, including landscapes, village scenes and numerous sketches; enough to fill up multiple sketchbooks.
 (Sunset at Eragny).

 By 1855, Pissarro was living in Paris and working as an assistant to Anton Melbye, Fritz’s brother.
 Pissarro enrolled in various art classes and was taught by various art masters from the École des Beaux-Arts and Académie Suisse, including: Gustave Courbet, Jean-Baptiste-Camille Corot, Georges Seurat and Paul Signac.